sjmikler/pytorch-symbolic/docs/advanced_topics.md

 <SymbolicTensor at 0x7f55dc437bb0; 0 parents; 0 children>
 ```

 `Input` is a function for creating Symbolic Data.
 Symbolic Tensor is a special case of Symbolic Data.
 The difference between them is the underlying object.
 Basically, Symbolic Data can have any Python object underneath
 and Symbolic Tensor always has `torch.Tensor` underneath.
-You should prefer to use Symbolic Tensor whenever possible.
+You should use Symbolic Tensor whenever possible as the library is tested with it in mind.
+But if needed, you can define whole graphs of operations with other underlying datatypes.

 Three rules that should hold true: